PhilJahn/SCOPE/README.md

 ## Experiment Files

-We added the experiment results to the repository.
-Runs that ran into timeout (runtime of more than a week) and did not terminate are not included.
-We added most of the files in /dicts that store the results for actual usage to the repository, however the result pkl-files for KDDCUP99 for CluStream, CluStream-S and CluStream-G were too large to be added on GitHub.
+We added most of the files in /dicts that store the results to the repository, however the result pkl-files for KDDCUP99 for CluStream, CluStream-S and CluStream-G were too large to be added on GitHub.